(Updated November 30, 2018)

 In December 2016, Yahoo announced that 1 billion users' information had been stolen in August 2013.
 This occurred just a few months after Yahoo announced that 500 million users' data had been breached in 2014.
 This information included names, email addresses, dates of birth, phone numbers, passwords, etc. (Check these FAQs on the Yahoo data breach and how it might affect you.)

 Furthermore, in May 2016, several social media mega-breaches came to light: MySpace, LinkedIn, and Tumblr all announced that their users’ data had been compromised years prior, in 2012 and 2013.
 (LinkedIn had previously announced the breach, but underestimated its size by about 100 million users.)
 Hundreds of millions of email addresses and passwords are now for sale on black market forums.

 Troy Hunt is a Regional Director for Microsoft; web security expert; and founder of Have I Been Pwned, an invaluable website that allows users to check when their data has been compromised in a breach.
-He was floored by the size and scope of the mega-breaches, and noticed some disturbing patterns:
+He was floored by the size and scope of the mega-breaches.

 Perhaps the only silver lining to this growing security threat is that it’s finally getting the media attention and boost in consumer awareness that it deserves.

 Notable Web Breaches

 The Yahoo breaches are the largest web breaches ever, followed by MySpace and LinkedIn: